sqlxpert/lights-off-aws/README.md

-When you include a "child" resource type in an operation definition, the verb in the method name defaults to `create`, regardless of the verb that you choose for the tag key, and the noun in the method name is synthesized from the _child_ resource type.
+When you include a "child" resource type in an operation definition, the verb in the method name defaults to `create`, regardless of the verb that you choose for the tag key, and the noun in the method name comes from the _child_ resource type.
 Accordingly, a `sched-backup` tag on an RDS database cluster translates to a `create_db_cluster_snapshot` method call.

-A Python dictionary for static parameters, and a Python function for dynamic parameters, are optional.
+A Python dictionary for static parameters, and a reference to a Python function for dynamic parameters, are optional.
 These were not needed in the simple operation definitions shown above.

 ```yaml
           - Effect: Allow